-- With breast implants, routine screening mammography for breast cancer will be more difficult.
+• With breast implants, routine screening mammography for breast cancer will be more difficult.
 If you are of the proper age for mammography screening, you should continue to undergo routine mammography screening as recommended by your primary care physician.
 The implant may interfere with finding breast cancer during mammography.
 Because the breast and implant are squeezed during mammography, an implant may break during the procedure.
 More x-ray views are necessary for women with breast implants; therefore, you will receive more exposure to radiation.
 However, the benefit of having the mammogram to find cancer outweighs the risk of the additional x-rays.
-Be sure to inform the mammography technologist that you have implants. - You may wish to undergo a preoperative mammogram and another one 6 months to one year after implantation to establish a baseline. - You should perform an examination of your breasts every month for cancer screening; however, this may be more difficult with implants.
+Be sure to inform the mammography technologist that you have implants.

+You may wish to undergo a preoperative mammogram and another one 6 months to one year after implantation to establish a baseline.

+- You should perform an examination of your breasts every month for cancer screening; however, this may be more difficult with implants.
 You should ask your surgeon to help you distinguish the implant from your breast tissue. - For patients who have undergone breast implantation either as a cosmetic procedure or a reconstructive procedure, health insurance premiums may increase, your insurance coverage may be dropped, and/or future coverage may be denied.
 Treatment of complications may not be covered as well.
-You should discuss the complete extent of your insurance coverage with your insurance company before undergoing surgery. - You should inform any other doctor who treats you of the presence of your implants to minimize the risk of damage to the implants. - The long-term (10-year) results from Allergan's clinical studies are included in this document and should be carefully reviewed. - It is important that you read this entire document because you need to understand the risks and benefits and to have realistic expectations of the outcome of your surgery.
+You should discuss the complete extent of your insurance coverage with your insurance company before undergoing surgery. - For breast reconstruction surgery, most insurance covers the first breast reconstruction operation.
+Insurance coverage for reoperation procedures or additional surgeon's visits following reconstruction may not be covered, depending on the policy. - You should inform any other doctor who treats you of the presence of your implants to minimize the risk of damage to the implants. - The long-term (10-year) results from Allergan's clinical studies are included in this brochure and should be carefully reviewed. - It is important that you read this entire brochure because you need to understand the risks and benefits and to have realistic expectations of the outcome of your surgery.